Tutorial

 These graphs can help you:

-• adjust your communication and outreach efforts accordingly
+• adjust your communication and outreach efforts accordingly, and

 Reading your representivity graphs